-When you or your family falls in a higher risk having long pants is important as well.
+When you or your family falls at a higher risk having long pants is important as well.
 Staying covered in the sun will be the safest way to keep your skin from too much sun.
-Even with lots of sunscreen.
-Don’t allow yourself to get a sunburn.
+Don’t allow yourself to get sunburned.
 For people with higher risks, it happens so quickly.

 Sami’s Take On Why We Should Avoid UV Rays Today

-Ther risk of skin cancer is to great to ignore the sun.
+The risk of skin cancer is too great to ignore the sun.
 By delaying skin protection for you and your family you are allowing some bad habits to take root.
-You think it is hard to make a change now?
-How will next week be better or easier.
+Do you think it is hard to make a change now?
+How will next week be better or easier?

-Pay attention, and allow your awareness to the dangers of UV rays to grow and help you protect your skin, as well as that of your family.
+Pay attention, and allow your awareness of the dangers of UV rays to grow and help you protect your skin, as well as that of your family.

 Enjoy your fun in the sun-times, just do so responsibly.
-Use some cautions and skin protection to assure a healthy fun time for all.
+Use some caution and skin protection to ensure a healthy fun time for all.

 Wear your sun hat.
 Keep your sunglasses on!
 Wear your sun blocking shirt.
 Stay healthy and sunburn-free!